 These little doses of social contact may not be exactly what you're looking for, but they'll keep you going.
-At times they may even make you feel worse, because they remind you of what you're missing.
+To be fair, at times they may make you feel worse, because they remind you of what you're missing.
 But on balance I think you'll feel better if you get some regular contact, even if it's not perfect, or it occasionally causes you to feel down.
 That's better than totally isolating yourself.

 Take a break if you'd like, but don't let it go on for too long

 If you're really feeling beat up by your unsuccessful attempts to improve your social situation, there's nothing wrong with taking a week or two off to recharge your batteries, focus on other things, and just enjoy yourself.
 Don't feel you have to be a relentless self-improvement robot.
 Hopefully you'll find you have fresh motivation to be social once the time is up.
 However, try not to let your vacation go on indefinitely.
 The idea is to take some time off, not lapse into reclusiveness and avoidance.
 It can be useful to schedule a social activity you'll do once your break is finished, so it's always clear in your mind you'll get back to it.